Sfeir/devfest_mlops/README.md

   `gcloud storage buckets create gs://<USERNAME>_mlops_lab --location='europe-west1'`

 #### The dev environment
+We strongly suggest, for this lab, that you use a basic cloudshell environment as some tools like python, pip and gcloud CLI will already be present in the environment.
+Later on you can always explore the repo on your own with a locally built environment
 - Clone the following repo:
   `git clone *repo_address*`
 - Run the following installs: